Using the Device Manager Page

 • Clear Device Logs.
 Deletes data from the device's log files.

 • Change Collector Group.
 Changes the collector group used to collect data from the device.
-Choose from the list of all collector groups and virtual collector groups in SL1.
+Choose from the list of all collector groups and virtual collector groups in Skylar One.
 When you select one of the collector groups, each selected device will by polled by the collectors in the collector group.
 For All-In-One Appliances, you can select only the built-in Collector Group and any virtual Collector Groups.

 • Align SNMP Read Credential.
 This option applies the selected credential to all selected devices.
 The selected devices will use the selected credential as their primary credential.
 Secondary credentials will remain unchanged.
-Choose from a list of all SNMP Read credentials in SL1 (defined in System > Manage > Credentials).
+Choose from a list of all SNMP Read credentials in Skylar One (defined in System > Manage > Credentials).

 • Add to Device Group.
 This option aligns the selected devices with the selected device group.
 The selected devices will then appear in Device Group Views and will inherit the properties of the device group, including scheduling, access, and visibility.